 School Vision and Philosophy

-About Our School: Through teaching and practicing our core values, our school community will challenge stereotypes and promote social justice in a diverse world.
+About Our School: Through teaching and practicing The Scottie Way, our school community will challenge stereotypes and promote social justice in a diverse world.
 We will foster outstanding academic achievement through integrated, collaborative learning.
 In our international education program, students will celebrate their own identity as they investigate the world, recognize different perspectives and communicate effectively across cultures so they are empowered to take action.

 Our Vision: Our vision is to engage all students in partnership with family and community to become informed, compassionate, global citizens.